 This course is designed to examine recent research and theoretical developments in a specific subject matter area (sections will be assigned to specific specialty) and how they affect the design of instruction and curriculum.
 Such developments are examined in terms of their impact on current teaching and curricular initiatives.
 If using the course to meet concentration requirements, the focus of the study must be in the concentration area.
 Prerequisite(s): EDUC 5633, EDUC 5643, or permission of the instructor.

-EDUC 5693 Principles and Practices in Teaching English as A Second Language
+EDUC 5693 Teaching English as a Second Language